Renewing an Existing Accreditation

 Once it is determined that the registrar is in good standing, the RAA can be renewed.

-Registrars accredited under the 2013 RAA should respond to ICANN's renewal reminders, but a registrar's failure to respond will not result in the expiration of the agreement if the registrar is eligible for renewal.
+Registrars accredited under the 2013 RAA should respond to ICANN's renewal reminders.
 Registrars on the 2013 RAA are generally deemed eligible for renewal unless:

 - the registrar no longer meets accreditation requirements;